Maegori/Pepper-Lab42/README.md

 ```

 ## Running behaviours
-While connected to the same network as Pepper behaviours can be executed in the docker terminal.
+While connected to the same network as Pepper scripts lcoated in the ./source folder
+can be executed in the docker terminal.

 ```
 ~/source# python behaviour.py --ip x.x.x.x --port 1234